The animated Reidemeister moves, by Ben Kilgore. Just click.

-Strands allow to derive, from their single fundamental principle, the three observed gauge theories.
+Strands allow us to derive, from their single fundamental principle, the three observed gauge theories.
 More precisely, strands provide a microscopic model for the three gauge groups U(1), broken SU(2), and SU(3): They are due to the three Reidemeister moves.
 Strands do not allow any other gauge group.
-The strand explanation is unique, correct and complete: all questions about quantum field theory are answered.

 How strands lead to gauge symmetry

 In nature, only three gauge symmetries are observed: U(1) for electrodynamics, broken SU(2) for the weak interaction, and SU(3) for the strong interaction.
-In the tangle model of particles, gauge symmetry is due to strand deformation in the particle core.
+In the tangle model of particles, gauge symmetries are due to strand deformation in the particle core.
 Deformations can be classified; this is done by the so-called Reidemeister moves.
 The main discovery is: Each Reidemeister move corresponds to a gauge group.

 In nature, gauge symmetry is due to the freedom to define particle phase.
 In the tangle model of particles, gauge symmetry is due to the same freedom.
-Particle phase is defined with the help of strand crossings.
+The particle phase is defined with the help of strand crossings.
 Every crossing has the same properties that particle states, i.e., wave functions, also have.
 Wave functions are explored on a separate page.

-The first Reidemeister moves, the twists, generate U(1), the second Reidemeister moves, the pokes, generate SU(2), and the third Reidemeister move, the slides, generate SU(3).
+The first Reidemeister moves, the twists, generate U(1), the second Reidemeister moves, the pokes, generate SU(2), and the third Reidemeister moves, the slides, generate SU(3).